tldr-pages/tldr/pages/linux/kdialog.md

 `kdialog --inputbox "{{message}}" "{{optional_default_text}}"`

-- Open a dialog to prompt for a password and print it to stdout:
+- Open a dialog to prompt for a specific password and print it to stdout:

 `kdialog --password "{{message}}"`

-- Open a dialog containing a dropdown menu and print the selected item to stdout:
+- Open a dialog containing a specific dropdown menu and print the selected item to stdout:

 `kdialog --combobx "{{message}}" "{{item1}}" "{{item2}}" "{{...}}"`